darkheros12/SOEN_471_Project/README.md

 ### Data Preparation

 Before we delve into the results of our models, let us go over the data preparation that was required of our dataset.
 First of all, as opposed to what was presented during our presentation, our final results came from training our models on the whole dataset from Fifa 15 to Fifa 21, instead of testing only on the Fifa 21 dataset (19,000 entries).
-Some comments will be made later on about the differences in the results obtained from these two sets.
 Therefore, our dataset containing statistics from Fifa 15 to Fifa 21 consisted of 122,841 entries.
 A sample of the original dataset can be seen below:

 |sofifa_id|          player_url|       short_name|           long_name|age|       dob|height_cm|weight_kg|nationality|          club_name|         league_name|league_rank|overall|potential|value_eur|wage_eur|player_positions|preferred_foot|international_reputation|weak_foot|
 |---------|--------------------|-----------------|--------------------|---|----------|---------|---------|-----------|-------------------|--------------------|-----------|-------|---------|---------|--------|----------------|--------------|------------------------|---------|